GoogleChrome/developer.chrome.com/site/en/blog/cross-origin-prefetch/index.md

 ## Why does page load speed matter?

 Most users routinely identify slow page loads as a major source of frustration (54% in a user study conducted by Google).
 So, it should not come as a surprise that faster page loads result in better outcomes for a business.
 Indeed, if visitors get frustrated even before they interact with a website, it's very unlikely that they will stay long enough to appreciate its value.
-In fact, another Google study across 254 eCommerce, Finance, and Travel sites showed that sites which load in two seconds or less had 15% higher conversion rates.
+In fact, another Google study across 254 eCommerce, finance, and travel sites showed that sites which load in two seconds or less had 15% higher conversion rates.

 ## Speeding up Largest Contentful Paint

 As the saying goes, you can't improve what you don't measure.
 For user experiences on the web, we believe that [Core Web Vitals](https://web.dev/vitals/#core-web-vitals) constitute a solid set of user-centric metrics designed to capture fundamental aspects of the user experience.
 In particular, [Largest Contentful Paint](https://web.dev/lcp/), or LCP, measures your pages' loading performance by reporting the time it takes to display the largest text or image block that the user sees.
-To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading (namely, the Good LCP threshold).
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading (namely, the good LCP threshold).

 Let's look at what contributes to the LCP of a typical page.